sandy98urs/aws-notes/aws-code-deploy.md

   - **SSH (port 22)** for Linux
   - **RDP (port 3389)** for Windows
   - **HTTP (port 80)** for web servers
-- Let Rule 1 be default
+- Let Security Group Rule 1 be default
 - Click on add new **Add Security Rules** to add Security group rule 2
 - ![alt text](image-28.png)
 - In additional settings attach the IAM role which was created previously